garrensmith/Jody/readme.md

 ============

 A basic bdd framework to work with node so that I can learn a bit of javascript and node.
+Adds a method on to all objects to test using should().
+It can test callbacks and events

 To Install
 ==========